j0py/Mini-notation-for-SuperCollider/README.md

 Then i go inside the ```~/.local/share/SuperCollider/Extensions``` folder, and i place there a _symbolic link_ to the folder where the sources are.
 Like this: ```ln -s ~/repos/Tidal-syntax-for-SClang np```.

 Then start SuperCollider, recompile the classes and the NP class should be avilable.
+It appears to be that SuperCollider will follow symbolic links.

 One thing i need to do is give the NP class proper documentation so that SuperCollider will display the documentation in its class browser.
 Will figure that out.